hashicorp/design-system/website/docs/components/form/super-select/partials/code/component-api.md

     The selected option object.
 Can be used to set a pre-selected option.
   </C.Property>
   <C.Property @name="onChange">
-    A closure action that is called when the selected option changes.
+    The function to be invoked when the user selects or unselects an option.
   </C.Property>
 </Doc::ComponentApi>